 In sports, almost 20% of all injuries happen in the lower back and neck.

-Injuries in the neck are most common in sports where there is direct contact with the body such as soccer or rugby.
+- Neck Injuries: Injuries in the neck are most common in sports where there is direct contact with the body, such as soccer or rugby.

 How Bowen Therapy Helps